 The British Crown Colony of Hong Kong is currently doing good business in selling food parcels.

-The British Crown Colony of Hong Kong is currently doing good business in selling food parcels.
+Background: The British Crown Colony of Hong Kong is currently doing good business in selling food parcels.
 Nearly 500 Hong Kong Chinese firms are specializing in meeting a big demand for small two-pound packages of flour, soya beans, sugar, rice and meat.

 All these parcels are taken to the mainland of the Chinese People's Republic by customers wanting to supplement the meagre rations of their friends and relatives in China.